-This blog post is from our friends at SAPexpert - the source for trusted SAP tutorials, tips and training content.
+This blog post about S4HANA Cost Elements is from our friends at SAPexpert - the source for trusted SAP tutorials, tips, and training content.

 Figure 1: G/L account showing the account type for the primary cost element